 - Providing a rental car — and then covering the expenses themselves so there is no out-of-pocket cost to you

-- Paying you a “loss per day” amount — this amount is the rate they can rent a car for, so in theory you could rent a car for that amount also.
-However, many insurance companies will reimburse you for only actual out-of-pocket costs that you have paid.
+- Paying you a “loss per day” amount — this amount is the rate they can rent a car for, so in theory, you could rent a car for that amount also.
+However, many insurance companies will reimburse you for only the actual out-of-pocket costs that you have paid.

 Because each insurance company may handle rental car agreements differently, you should talk with the car rental company and insurance representative before renting a car on your own.

 As you can see obtaining a rental vehicle can be a confusing and difficult process at times.
 At Carr & Carr Attorneys, we work to make this process less stressful for you and your family.